A comprehensive guide to Seascape photography.

 4.- Filters are a seascape photographers best friend and vital for creating the effect you want.

 My go to filters are Formatt Hitech Firecrest filters, I use 6 &10 stop Neutral density filters and 3 & 5 stop hard nd grads.
 They are usually the only filters I use.
+I am an official ambassador for their products and can offer a discount or Promo code HAYES10 via their website.
+Click Here for their latest up to date special offers.

 So how do we choose the effect we want in a photograph?